The age of Ozempic (shaming)

-With the patent for Ozempic expiring soon, a flurry of generics at affordable prices are set to flood the market.
+Editor’s note: With the patent for Ozempic having expired, a flurry of generics at affordable prices have flooded the market.
 The business of weight loss will never be the same.
 Is this boon or bane for millions of chana bhatura-loving Indians?
 Founding Editor, Lakshmi Chaudhry, looks at the heated debate over Ozempic and how it has reshaped our fat-shaming culture (or not).

 Written by: Lakshmi Chaudhry